dscho/xkcd/content/comics/2025-10-22-shielding-chart.md

 [Megan:] AAAAAAAA!

-[The row depicting Fire tends to show a small campfire, or other more expansive flames.
+[All of the fire boxes show a small campfire, or other more expansive flames.
 In all but one case, Cueball is present.
 In most of these instances, he is holding a marshmallow, sometimes at the end of a long stick.]

 [Heat vs. Air - yellow tile]